John Carpenter’s Halloween

 The music is courtesy of John Carpenter himself, a pioneer in synthesizer film scores.
 The icy, staccato main piano theme is unforgettable and as iconic as the white mask of the film’s boogeyman.

-Even in 2019, the final frames of John Carpenter’s Halloween will leave you shaken to the core.
+Even today, the final frames of John Carpenter’s Halloween will leave you shaken to the core.
 Driving home from the drive-in all those years ago I could not speak to my parents.
 I knew there would be no consolation.
 I was changed.
 I did not sleep well that night.